 Romans 5:8-10 (NIV) But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.
 Since we have now been justified by his blood, how much more shall we be saved from God’s wrath through him!
 For if, while we were God’s enemies, we were reconciled to him through the death of his Son, how much more, having been reconciled, shall we be saved through his life!

 - Where do we see the truth of Proverbs 21:1 in the book of Esther?

 Proverbs 21:1 (NIV)

 In the Lord’s hand the king’s heart is a stream of water

 that he channels toward all who please him.

 - What do you think of Mordecai’s reward?
 Was it just and fair?
-Should we somehow repay those we do wrong to?
-What about systemic injustices like slavery and racism?
+Should we repay those who seek to wrong us? (see Matthew 5:43-48).
+How should we respond to systemic injustices like slavery, racism, and abortion?

 - While the king could not revoke his edict, he did allow Esther to write a new one.
 What do you think of the Jews’ opportunity to kill and plunder those who would have attacked them?
 As Christians, how should we respond?

 - Although the king allowed the Jews to plunder their enemies, if you read Esther 9:10; 15-16, they choose not to do so.
 Why do you think the Israelites responded that way?
 What held them back?

 - Why is it good to rejoice when deliverance comes?
 In what areas in your own life has God delivered you?
 How did you feel?
 How have you rejoiced?